Blog Posts in March

 • CBHA Continues to Offer Emergency Dental Appointments

 To help prevent the spread of COVID-19 the American Dental Association (ADA) and the Health Departments have provided direction to offer only emergency services in dental offices.
 The Washington State Department of Health defines this as “Dental care related to the relief of pain and management of infection.”
-We and other Community Health Centers in the state are following these ...
+We and other Community Health Centers in the state are following these recommendations ...

 • Negative Coronavirus Tests Far Outweigh Positive Results; Vast Majority of Infections Are Mild